 ON GROUP CIRCLES

 A group circle ends each session to provide an opportunity to check in, share notes and voice perceptions.
 After a particularly charged ritual, people may be silenced by what happened.
-The aim of the group circle is to simply report on what happened, not what it might mean.
+The aim of the group circle is to simply report what happened, not what it might mean.
 If participants start espousing meaning or philosophical contexts to their experiences, gently nudge them back to their actual experience, i.e., "What happened to you ?"
 "How did you relate to what happened ?"
-Though philosophical discourse and psychoanalysis have their place, the purpose of the group circle is to share notes on what happened in the session.
+Though philosophical discourse and psychoanalysis have their place, the purpose of the group circle is to report what happened in the session.

 Abridged from material excerpted from